MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/install-dpm.md

 1. Make sure you have the prerequisites installed before you start.

-2. On the remote SQL Server, have to make sure .NET 3.5 is installed on Windows 2016 BEFORE installing SQL.
+2. On the remote SQL Server, make sure .NET 3.5 is installed on Windows 2016 BEFORE installing SQL.

 3. Use the following code to make sure the firewall is opened: